Farmland, Landowners, News Desk

-Microsoft co-founder Bill Gates paid $171 million to acquire approximately 14,500 acres of highly productive farmland in Southern Washington from John Hancock Life Insurance Company.
+Microsoft co-founder Bill Gates paid $171 million to acquire approximately 14,500 acres of highly productive farmland in Eastern Washington from John Hancock Life Insurance Company.

 Gates’s acquisition, which closed on August 28, ranks as the highest priced land sale in the US in 2018.
 It eclipsed the previous front-runner, the $136 million sale of Florida’s 38,453-acre El Maximo Ranch by the Latt Maxcy Corporation to the Investment Corporation of Dubai on April 26.

 The transaction was veiled by several layers of corporate ownership, including a Louisiana corporation named Angelina Ag Company that Wendy Culverwell at the Tri-City Herald identified as the buyer in an article earlier this week.
 Though domiciled in Louisiana, Angelina Ag Company shares the same corporate mailing address as Gates’s Cottonwood Ag Management in Kirkland, Washington.

 Cottonwood Ag did not respond to inquiries from The Land Report.